prime31/Nez/Nez.Persistence/JSON_README.md

 Finally, you'll notice that `TestClass` has the methods `BeforeEncode()` and `AfterDecode()` which have the `BeforeEncode` and `AfterDecode` attributes.
 These methods will be called *before* the object starts being serialized and *after* the object has been fully deserialized.
 This is useful when some further preparation or initialization logic is required.

 By default, public fields and properties are encoded, not private fields.
-You can tag any field or property to be included with the `SerializedAttribute` attribute, or force a public field to be excluded with the `NonSerialized` attribute.
+You can tag any field or property to be included with the `Serialized` attribute, or force a public field to be excluded with the `NonSerialized` attribute.

 ## Decode Aliases